 - Attend an initial meeting to facilitate your induction to the role, introduce the practice modules and the methods that will be used by the local University to support you in this new role.
-The workshop will also introduce the mastery element of the module and the skills and knowledge required to support tACCPs to achieve this level of practice. - Attend formative progress meetings every three months with the ACCP LCL and tACCP. - Liaise with the ACCP LCL regarding the tACCP's progress and highlight any areas of concern. - Agree with your tACCP how work-based teaching, supervision and assessment will be conducted. - Help to institute the competency framework for the advanced practice role that the tACCP will undertake. - Maintain the quality of the work-based capability assessment process commensurate with mastery. - Ensure that all Practice Mentors working with the tACCP are aware of the guidelines relating to the tACCP's practice and are experienced professionally qualified practitioners. - Facilitate learning in the clinical area. - Encourage reflective activity and enquiry. - Use all the tools in the Portfolio as directed by the capability evidence log and engage with the triggered assessments at six-monthly intervals.
+The workshop will also introduce the mastery element of the module and the skills and knowledge required to support tACCPs to achieve this level of practice. - Attend formative progress meetings every three months with the ACCP LCL and tACCP. - Liaise with the ACCP LCL regarding the tACCPs progress and highlight any areas of concern. - Agree with your tACCP how work-based teaching, supervision and assessment will be conducted. - Help to institute the competency framework for the advanced practice role that the tACCP will undertake. - Use all the tools in the Portfolio as directed by the capability evidence log and engage with the triggered assessments at six-monthly intervals.
+Maintain the quality of the work-based capability assessment process commensurate with mastery. - Ensure that all Practice Mentors working with the tACCP are aware of the guidelines relating to the tACCPs practice and are experienced professionally qualified practitioners. - Facilitate learning in the clinical area. - Encourage reflective activity and enquiry. - Use all the tools in the Portfolio as directed by the capability evidence log and engage with the triggered assessments at six-monthly intervals.